a u g u s t

-Jökulsárlón I and II are series of photograms created by exposing glacial ice on photographic paper.
-The process was repeated on sheets of paper until the piece of ice has completely disappeared.
+Jökulsárlón I and II are series of photograms created by exposing photographic paper through glacial ice.
+The process was repeated on sheets of paper until the piece of ice had completely

-Glacial ice is snow that has been exposed to extreme pressure under a very long time and eventually crystallised.
-The detailed image is created by light rays that are bent by the prisms inside the ice.
-The captured image is rather a trace of the process than a picture of the ice.
-The ice collected from the Jökulsárlón glacier lagoon is older than any of the technology that made the pictures possible.
+Glacial ice is snow that has been exposed to extreme pressure under a very long period of time and eventually crystallized.
+The detailed image is created by light rays that are bent by complex prisms inside the ice, making the captured image rather a trace of the process than a picture of the ice.
+The ice I collected from the Jökulsárlón glacier lagoon is older than the invention of the technologies that made the capture of these images possible.

 a u g u s t has been kindly supported by: